userzoom/UserZoomSDK-docs/android/sdk-android-advanced-settings.md

 ## Custom variables

-In order to be able to input additional information in run time, you need to use custom vars.
+In order to be able to input additional information in run time, you need to use custom variables.
 To do so, add the following line to your code before starting the study:

 ```Java
 UserzoomSDK.addCustomVar("{MyKey}", "{MyValue}");